Frequently Asked Questions

 According to the National Institute on Deafness and Other Communication Disorders, there are more than 36 million Americans with hearing loss, 10 percent of the U.S. Population.
 Additionally, a study lead by Johns Hopkins researchers estimates that 1 in 5 Americans 12 and older, some 48 million people, has a hearing loss, while 1 in 8 Americans has a hearing loss in both ears.

-2. Can hearing loops serve those without telecoils or without hearing aids or cochlear implants?
+Can hearing loops serve those without telecoil-equipped hearing aids or hearing aids entirely?

 Yes, hearing loops come with portable receivers and headsets for those who do not have telecoil-equipped hearing aids.
 You will still benefit by the reduced background noise and will have less sound distortion.
 Speech clarity will allow less listening fatigue on the user.